-"One of the questions that people always ask me: "Where can I take cooking classes without enrolling in a college program or certification course?"
+"One of the questions that people always ask me: "Where can I take "just for fun" cooking classes without enrolling in a college program or certification course?"

 Chef Andi Lawrence is the owner and main chef instructor at Foodology.
 She is a Toledo native, but went to culinary school in Pittsburgh, PA where she graduated from the International Culinary Institute with Le Cordon Bleu honors and an Associates Degree in Culinary Arts.
 After culinary school, she traveled and worked in tourist driven kitchens from the north to the south, including Mackinac Island and Savannah, Georgia.

-In 2002, Chef Andi moved back to Toledo and a few years later started teaching culinary classes at Owens Community College and at the Toledo Restaurant Training Center.
+In 2002, Chef Andi moved back to Toledo to start a family, and a few years later started teaching Culinary Arts at Owens Community College and at The Toledo Restaurant Training Center.
 In addition to running Foodology, and raising 2 kids, she is currently the Culinary Arts Career Tech Coordinator and teaches High School Culinary Arts at The Maritime Academy of Toledo.

-After years with daydreams of opening a recreational cooking school of her own, Foodology has finally turned that dream into a reality!
-Chef Andi brings 10+ years of experience teaching culinary arts to Foodology and looks forward to answering one of Toledo's most commonly asked questions:
+After years with day-dreams of opening a recreational cooking school of her own, Foodology has finally turned that dream into a reality!
+Chef Andi brings 10+ years of experience teaching culinary arts to Foodology and looks forward to sharing this passion with her guests and customers!